lineCode/Turbo/README.md

 ### qmake

-The easiest way (IMO) is to use qmake.

-- Get a functioning version of qmake (comes with QT, but is available as standalone)
+- Get a functioning version of qmake (comes with QT, but is available as standalone as well)
 - create a .pro file
     - execute `qmake -project` in the working directory
 - execute `qmake`